Dioptas/Dioptas/docs/source/integration.rst

     Correction controls in the integration window.

-In the *Cor* tab it is possible to enable intensity corrections for cBN seats and the scintillator thickness of the detector.
+In the *Cor* tab it is possible to enable intensity corrections for cBN seats, diamonds and the scintillator thickness of the detector.

 cBN Seat Correction